aganse/gpt_client/README.md

   Arbitrary example table below comes from a forum entry at: https://community.openai.com/t/cheat-sheet-mastering-temperature-and-top-p-in-chatgpt-api-a-few-tips-and-tricks-on-controlling-the-creativity-deterministic-output-of-prompt-responses/172683
+  Take these contents with a grain of salt - eg note OpenAI ref docs suggest only changing Temp and Top_p independently - but experiment and see what works!

   Use Case                 | Temp |  Top_p |  Description
   ------------------------ | ---- |  ----- |  ------------------------------------